muggy8/improbable/have-and-havenot/dJTdszpJ.md

 As the experience pack loaded, I could feel a change in my posture as I got up onto the stage.

+I had a few experience packs with combat modules in them but I knew Grandiose was the right choice without even needing to think about it.

+After all, this exam is about showing off it seems.

 Shortly after, Melody's sister got onto the platform facing me.

 "Begin when ready," called Ethan.